expo/expo/docs/pages/versions/unversioned/guides/using-firebase.md

 `expo install expo-firebase-core expo-firebase-analytics`

-It uses the native Firebase SDK when possible and a JavaScript based implementation on the standard Expo client.
+This package uses the native Firebase SDK in standalone apps and bare apps and a JavaScript based implementation on the standard Expo client.

 To configure native Firebase, please follow the configuration instructions for the [expo-firebase-analytics](../../sdk/firebase-analytics) package.